Lxj321/U6G-XL-MIMO-Radiomap-Prediction-Multi-config-Dataset-and-Beam-map-Approach/docs/quickstart.md

 ## Missing Python packages

-The scripts require packages such as:
+The evaluation scripts require packages such as:

 * `torch`
 * `numpy`